b-lukaszuk/RJ_BS_eng/contents/comparisons_categ_data.md

 `us` and `uk` differ with respect to eye color distribution (we used data from `mEyeColor`).

-Still, it's often nice to now not just the numbers themselves, but the proportions (or percentage distribution of the data in a table).
+Still, it's often nice to know not just the numbers themselves, but the proportions (or percentage distribution of the data in a table).

 So, here is a task for you.
 Write the following functions